What is Major Depression?

 And depression can be lethal.
 Each year, over 800,000 people died worldwide from suicide.
 In the US, there are 123 suicides a day, and each year 44,965 of us die by suicide.
 It is the 10th leading cause of death in the United States for adults, and the second leading cause of death among adolescents.

-No, but there are now innovative and extraordinary, life-saving, effective treatments like Ketamine Treament and TMS and we offer them here, in our beautiful office — not in a hospital or clinic.
+No, but there are now innovative and extraordinary, life-saving, effective treatments like Ketamine Treament and we offer it here, in our beautiful office — not in a hospital or clinic.
 You or your family can have the best possible chance to become symptom free and remain well.

 There are many factors which can predispose certain people towards depression more than others.
 However, the exact ways these factors link to and precipitate depression are still being researched and debated.
 Some of these risk factors include: